 Appropriation of library facilities or materials which financially harms the library, does harm to the public image of the library, or contradicts established library policy is cause for disciplinary action.
 Violation of any of the following policies will constitute misuse and may be cause for disciplinary action:

-Only authorized personnel are permitted to post, remove, or alter any notices on the bulletin board
+Only authorized personnel are permitted to post, remove, or alter any notices on the bulletin board.

-The Wiggin Memorial Library does not condone the illegal duplication of software, movies, music, or written literature
+The Wiggin Memorial Library does not condone the illegal duplication of software, movies, music, or written literature.

-Personal phone calls are to be kept to a minimum
+Personal phone calls are to be kept to a minimum.

-The Wiggin Memorial Library is not to be used as a personal legal mailing address
+The Wiggin Memorial Library is not to be used as a personal legal mailing address.

 Employees may borrow certain library tools or equipment for their own personal use with prior approval from the library director.
 Tools and equipment must be returned in a timely manner and in the same condition as they were in when borrowed.